apache/druid/docs/querying/tips-good-queries.md

 #### Use filters

-Use filters, such as the WHERE clause, and filter on time.
-Avoid using non-equal filters because they're very resource-intensive.
+Use filters, for example the WHERE clause, and filter on time.
+Try to minimize the use of non-equal filters, because they're very resource-intensive.

 The following example query filters on `__time` and `product`: